Skip to main content

 Reputational and operational risk

-Organizations that use the TRAIGA platform go from zero to audit-ready in weeks rather than months.
-The platform handles the documentation, the structure, and the ongoing maintenance — your team handles the governance decisions.
+Teams get organized in weeks rather than months.
+The platform handles the documentation, the structure, and the ongoing upkeep — your team makes the governance decisions.
+It supports your compliance program; it does not by itself guarantee compliance with any law.

 Inventory in hours, not weeks

-Register AI systems with a guided form that captures every TRAIGA-required field.
+Register AI systems with a guided form that captures the fields that matter for a defensible record.
 Most organizations complete their initial inventory in a single working session.

 Auto-generated risk classifications

-Complete the structured questionnaire and get an immediate, auditable risk classification (LOW / MODERATE / HIGH / CRITICAL) with a documented rationale that satisfies TRAIGA's assessment requirements.
+Complete the structured questionnaire and get an immediate, auditable risk classification — Risk Meridian's own Low / Moderate / High bands — with a documented rationale you can stand behind.

 Controls without manual mapping

-The platform's rules engine automatically creates the applicable governance controls from your risk profile.
+The platform's rules engine automatically suggests applicable governance controls from your risk profile.
 No manual control mapping, no framework interpretation — just a pre-populated control list ready to implement.

 Governance Report Pack on demand

-Produce a complete, regulator-ready documentation package — inventory, risk assessments, controls, disclosures, incident log, certifications — with one click, any time you need it.
+Produce a complete documentation package — inventory, risk reviews, controls, disclosures, incident log, leadership sign-off — with one click, any time you need to show your work.

-Review scheduling, control tracking, incident logging, and the governance maturity score keep your compliance program current.
-TRAIGA requires ongoing governance — the platform provides it.
+Review scheduling, control tracking, incident logging, and a governance maturity score keep your record current — a living, tamper-evident, append-only history rather than a stale spreadsheet.

 FAQ